 You have to deal with practical matters fairly quickly.
-These might include making sure you are claiming the right benefits now that you are no longer caring, and dealing with changes to your housing situation (if any).
+These might include making sure you are claiming the right benefits now that you are no longer caring, dealing with funeral arrangements and dealing with changes to your housing situation (if any).